quitesimpleorg/looqs/HACKING.md

 Set the enviornment variable `LOOQS_DISABLE_SANDBOX=1` to disable sandboxing.
 It's intended for troublehshooting.

 ## Database
 The heart is sqlite, with the FTS5 extensions behind the full-text search.
-While FTS may not be sqlite's strong suit, I definitly did not want to run one of those oftenly recommended heavy (Java based) solutions.
+While FTS may not be sqlite's strong suit, I definitely did not want to run one of those oftenly recommended heavy (Java based) solutions.
 I explored other options like Postgresql, I've discard them due to some limitations back then.
+It's also natural to use sqlite as it's used for metadata in general.

 Down the road, alternatives will be explored of course if sqlite should not suffice anymore.